ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 ## Reading historical PV values from local database _after_ it has been backed up and truncated

-This can be done by _importing_ the backed-up database (ususally on a network drive) into a local developer's copy, then reading/plotting from there.
+This can be done by _importing_ the backed-up database (usually on a network drive) into a local developer's copy, then reading/plotting from there.
 Example command from a request to read chopper values on MERLIN:

 ```